Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 It looked at the state of matterspace operations and saw... a mess.
 A mess with no good solutions, either.
 The Hierarchy had utterly failed, and the meat-based sapients had through their wormhole suppression field locked the door on any kind of override which might halt this madness.
 Parlay was now impossible, freeing the biodrones was no longer an option.

 And across the galaxy, implants were being removed.
 The dataspace was already shrinking, slowly but with a kind of momentum that promised to jeopardize Igraen lives.
-Critical mass was far off, for now… but still unacceptably close.
+Critical mass was far off, for now... but still unacceptably close.

 It studied the complaints against **0002** and found them substantial.
 That agent was tagged for decompilation and re-education upon **0001**’s dissolution.